eugnmueller-87/eugnmueller-87/README.md

 ---

+## The Problem

+Enterprise procurement teams are sitting on top of some of the most valuable data in a company — and they can't read it.

+Not because the data doesn't exist.
+It does.
+It lives in SAP exports, Coupa reports, accounting spreadsheets, and Excel files that get emailed around at month end.
+The problem is what happens next: someone spends three days cleaning it, another week building pivot tables, and by the time a report lands on the CFO's desk it's already stale.

+Meanwhile:
+- Shadow IT keeps growing.
+Nobody knows how many SaaS tools are being expensed without IT approval.
+- Freelancers are being paid under personal names with no PO, no contract, no visibility.
+- A vendor justifies a 22% price increase with "market conditions" — and procurement has no data to push back.
+- A contract expires quietly.
+The auto-renewal kicks in.
+Another year at last year's price.

+The tools that exist — SAP Analytics, Coupa Accelerate, Ivalua — were built for a different era.
+Rigid data models.
+Manual configuration.
+Static rules.
+They work if your data is already clean and your processes are already mature.
+Most companies aren't there.

+**SpendLens is built for the real world.**

+---

 ## What SpendLens Does

 SpendLens takes raw accounting and procurement data — messy, inconsistent, multi-source — and turns it into a living procurement intelligence platform.